MS St. Louis: The "Voyage of the Damned"

 Under the command of Captain Gustav Schröder, St. Louis set sail from Hamburg to Havana, Cuba on May 13, 1939, carrying 937 passengers, most of them Jewish refugees seeking asylum from Nazi persecution in Germany.

 Captain Schröder was a German who went to great lengths to ensure dignified treatment for his passengers.
 Food served included items subject to rationing in Germany, and childcare was available while parents dined.
 Dances and concerts were put on, and on Friday evenings, religious services were held in the dining room.
 A bust of Hitler was covered by a tablecloth.
 Swimming lessons took place in the pool.
 Lothar Molton, a boy traveling with his parents, said that the passengers thought of it as "a vacation cruise to freedom".

 On reaching Cuba, she anchored at 04:00 on May 27 at the far end of the Havana Harbor, but was denied entry to the usual docking areas.
 The Cuban government, headed by President Federico Laredo Brú, refused to accept the foreign refugees, although they held legal tourist visas to Cuba, as laws related to these had been recently changed.
 On May 5, 1939, four months before World War II began, Havana had abandoned its pragmatic immigration policy, by virtue of decree 937, which "restricted entry of all foreigners except U.S. citizens, unless authorized by Cuban secretaries of state [and] subject [to] a bond of US $500."
 None of the passengers knew that their landing permits had been invalidated a few weeks earlier.

 After the ship had been in the harbor for five days, only 28 passengers were allowed to disembark in Cuba.
 Twenty-two were Jews who had valid United States visas; four were Spanish citizens and two were Cuban nationals, all with valid entry documents.
-The last admitted was a medical evacuee, a desperate passenger who attempted suicide, and was allowed hospitalization in Havana.
+The last admitted was a medical evacuee, Max Loewe, who attempted suicide, and was allowed hospitalization in Havana.